AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 ```

-It is important that the docker socket is owned by a group with the group id of `999` to match the group id used inside of the sharelatex container.
+It is important that the docker socket is owned by a group with the group id of `999` to match the group id used inside of the Overleaf container.

 Check the group, in this case `docker`